AccelerateNetworks/Domain-Statistics/README.md

 Thanks to the FusionPBX permissions model, one can easily make a restricted accounting user that has very limited ability to break things or get lost in say gateway config or other users voicemail.
 One key thing to note is a user's permissions are set at login, so an end user must log out and back in after giving or removing a permission from their account for it to take effect.

 ## Things to improve
-* Allow custom per minute cost
-   * Slightly more complex, users should be able to have different prices for inbound/outbound, as they often cost different amounts
+* Users should be able to have different prices for inbound/outbound, as they often cost different amounts
-* Selectable Date Ranges
 * Count of currently registered devices
 * Count of current extensions
 * Count of disk space used by voicemail/recordings/stored faxes